In the Cargo Muchachos Mountains

 Kyanite, sometimes spelled “cyanite” and sometimes called “disthene,” is aluminum silicate.
 Andalusite and sillimanite are similar anhydrous aluminosilicates that have the same chemical formula as kyanite.
 They differ, though, in crystal structure and other physical properties.
 Along with andalusite, kyanite is heated to very high temperature to produce mullite and silica, both of which are refractories used commercially in the production of firebricks, kilns, boilers, spark plugs, and other ceramics and porcelains that need to withstand high temperatures.
 It is acid resistant.
 Moreover, because it does not conduct electricity, it is also used in the manufacture of electric insulators.
 As a consequence of such uses, where feasible, kyanite is mined commercially.

-Operating two open pit mines in Virginia, the Kyanite Mining Corporation extracts some 90,000 tons of kyanite, with an unprocessed value of $12.7 million, per year.
+Operating two open pit mines in Virginia, the Kyanite Mining Corporation extracted some 100.6 thousand tons of kyanite, with a value of $33 million, in 2019.
 The company processes virtually all of it into mullite, producing about two-thirds of United States’ yearly consumption.
 Most of the remaining third of demand is met by C-E Minerals, Inc., a Georgia operation that manufactures synthetic mullite, which contains no kyanite.
-Although with its yearly production of 250,000 tons, South Africa mines more kyanite than any other nation, little or none is imported by American users.
-In fact, the United States has such ample reserves that the federal government has been selling its stockpile, which by 1999 had dwindled to less than 150 tons.

 Beginning in 1925, over the course of more than two decades of intermittent operation, the Vitrefax Corporation removed a minimum of 10,000 tons of kyanite-rich ore from its mainly open-cut operation really, a quarry on Vitrefax Hill.
 The ore was hauled by truck from the mine slightly less than three miles to Ogilby, and from there to Los Angeles by the Southern Pacific Railroad.
 Excavation ended in 1946.